-For example, supply chain management through SCM software allows to improve the flow of products through accurate forecasts of demand and sales and to improve warehouse management; SCM software provides traceability of goods movements, strategic information, and analytics functions.
+For example, supply chain management through SCM software allows to improve the flow of products through accurate forecasts of demand and sales and to improve <content removed by moderator>; SCM software provides traceability of goods movements, strategic information, and analytics functions.

 Supply chain Manager: how to assess the supply chain risk